zzzprojects/learn-orm/tutorials/roslyn-scripting/chain-code-snippets.md

 # Chain Code Snippets

 Chaining allows you to run multiple statements within a single script.
-Roslyn also allows you to chain multiple commands and run each command one by one and keep the track of the state.
+Roslyn also allows you to chain multiple commands and run each command one by one and keep track of the state.

-The following example chains three statements, the first two statements are assigning the values to the variables and then in the third statement, it will use the results from the previous statements.
+The following example chains three statements.
+The first two statements are assigning the values to the variables, and then in the third statement, it will use the results from the previous statements.

 ```csharp
 static async Task ChainCodeSnippets()